openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-application-DataShareExtensionAbility.md

 + TBL_NAME
 + " (id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT, age INTEGER, phoneNumber DOUBLE, isStudent BOOLEAN, Binary BINARY)";

-// All of the input parameters are passed from the native side onCreate(want, callback) {
+onCreate(want, callback) {
-	// Specific functions need to be implemented by the user console.log('DataShareExtAbility onCreate, want:' + want.abilityName);
+    console.log('DataShareExtAbility onCreate, want:' + want.abilityName);
     console.log('DataShareExtAbility onCreate, this.context:' + this.context);
     rdb.getRdbStore(this.context, {